 The Estate of Dr. and Mrs. Matthew Molitch donated this collection in 1991.
 It consists of nine English prints and one framed oil on porcelain, most of which were collected in the 1920s.
 Four of these are 18th century, while five were made by various printmakers producing new prints in the 18th century style.

 The Anthropology Department basketry collection was donated by Mary Douglas Lewis, a Florida State University alumna, in 1954.
 Items in this collection come from the Pacific coast region, (northern California, Oregon, and Washington up through British Columbia to Alaska) and represent examples of basketry created by Native American craftsworkers.
+All records are in compliance with the Native American Graves Protection and Repatriation Act of 1990.

 This collection is a limited edition portfolio of 12 original 19th Century, one-of-a-kind, photographs: 1 daguerreotype, 1 salt print, 1 tintype, 1 ambrotype, 3 albumen prints, 1 stereograph, 1 woodburytype, 1 photogravure, 1 blue print, 1 platinum print.
 Purchased from Palm Press in 1989.